-Assuming the customer will offer at least some feedback, the video goes back to the production company for another round of edits to help finalize the look, feel, and sound of the video.
+Assuming the customer will offer at least some feedback, the video goes back to the producer who then communicates with the editors for another round of edits to help finalize the look, feel, and sound of the video.

 It's important to note that, in some cases, the first review is the final review.
 The customer may prove satisfied with the initial version of the video.